SeniorMars/dotfiles/README.md

 My Rice Setup:

-My rice for arch linux.
-Running KDE Plasma as my Desktop Environment, i3-gaps as my window manager and picom as the compositor.
+Rice for arch linux. i3-gaps as my window manager and picom as the compositor.

-Currently all this rep has all my files for my config, but I am working to improve it more.
+Currently all this repo has all my files for my config, but I am working to improve it more.

 Screenshot tool: flameshot